25 May Trees That Attract Birds

 What fruiting trees/shrubs other than red mulberry are good to attract native birds (and for bird-watching opportunities)?
 We’d prefer native species but does white mulberry attract as many bird species as red mulberry?
 For each tree/shrub species, can you provide a list of the bird species attracted to it?

 Morus rubra (red mulberry) is native to Central Texas and does produce berries that birds like.
 According to this California Rare Fruit Growers Association website, White Mulberry is native to eastern and central China and, therefore, not in our range of experience nor our Native Plant Database.
 We want to explain, if we can, why whether or not a plant is native is very important to the wildlife it attracts, including birds.

-We can find some trees and shrubs native to Central Texas that, in the "Benefits" section of our page on each plant in our Native Plant Database, say they attract birds.
+We can find some trees and shrubs native to Central Texas that, in the “Benefits” section of our page on each plant in our Native Plant Database, say they attract birds.
 We have no listings on which birds are attracted to which plant.
-We have a list of books (see Bibliography below) that should help you determine which tree or shrub is best for your area, and what wildlife benefits they provide.
-We checked some bird books, including our favorite, A Field Guide to The Birds of Texas, which will give a very short account of what kind of food each type of birds require.
-For instance, the raptors, like owls, hawks and eagles, go after small mammals and birds.
-Granivorous birds are very fond of seed.
-The waterbirds dine on fish, frogs and snakes.
+We have a list of books (see Bibliography below) that should help you determine which tree or shrub is best for your area and what wildlife benefits they provide.
+We checked some bird books, including our favorite, A Field Guide to The Birds of Texas, which will give a very short account of what kind of food each type of bird requires.
+For instance, raptors, like owls, hawks, and eagles, go after small mammals and birds.
+Granivorous birds are very fond of seeds.
+The waterbirds dine on fish, frogs, and snakes.